-The Master of Science in Food and Nutrition requires a core of advanced study that integrates nutrition science, biochemistry and research with applied nutrition and dietetics.
-The concentration in Nutrition Science and Informatics is designed for:
+The Master of Science, concentration in Food and Nutrition requires a core of advanced study that integrates nutrition science, biochemistry and research with applied nutrition and dietetics.
+The specialization in Nutrition Science and Informatics is designed for:

 - the Registered Dietitian